-We selected these heart disease apps based on their potential to aid people with heart disease and their loved ones in a number of ways.
-Additional factors considered in selecting these apps included: user ratings, affordability, accessibility, format, functionality, and relevance to heart disease and its community's needs.
-Together, this collection represents the gamut of helpful iPhone and Android apps that are successfully designed to make life with heart disease more manageable.
+We selected these heart disease apps based on their potential to aid people with heart disease as well as those at risk.
+Additional factors included user ratings, affordability, accessibility, format, functionality, and relevance to patients’ needs.
+This list represents a range of helpful iPhone and Android apps that make it easier to manage heart health.

 Please note: Healthline Networks does not endorse or warrant for fitness of purpose any of these applications.
 These apps have not been evaluated for medical accuracy by Healthline Networks.
 The U.S. Food and Drug Administration (FDA) haven’t approved them unless otherwise indicated.